 Similarly, if you’re ill and your partner is healthy you’re likely to get an enhanced joint annuity rate — although perhaps not enhanced to the degree it would be if it was a single enhanced annuity or if you were both ill.

 An immediate needs annuity is an annuity that you use to pay care home fees.
 They’re also know as immediate care plans and immediate need care fee payment plans.
 They’re designed to cover any gap between your income and the cost of long-term care.

 The benefit of an immediate needs annuity is that it’s tax-free because you technically never receive the money — it all goes to the retirement home to pay for your care.

-Immediate needs annuity costs will be determined by the usual factors, such as your age, state of health, how much income you need and your life expectancy.
+Immediate needs annuity costs will be determined by the usual factors, such as your age, state of health, the size of the lump sum you’re using to purchase the annuity and your life expectancy.